00021910/LesserFramework/README.md

 (?) - Optionals.

 For Contributors:
-AT FIRST, INSTALL ALL DEPENDECIES USING:  return
+AT FIRST, INSTALL ALL DEPENDECIES USING:
-``npm i`` at project root folder.  return
+``npm i`` at project root folder.

-Commands list:  return
+Commands list:
 ``
      "test": "echo \"Error: no test specified\" && exit 1", "watch": "webpack --watch",